-Psychotherapy -- also called talk therapy, therapy, or counseling -- is a process focused on helping you heal and learn more constructive ways to deal with the problems or issues within your life.
+Psychotherapy — also called just plain therapy, talk therapy, or counseling — is a process focused on helping you heal and learn more constructive ways to deal with the problems or issues within your life.
 It can also be a supportive process when going through a difficult period or under increased stress, such as starting a new career or going through a divorce.

 Generally psychotherapy is recommended whenever a person is grappling with a life, relationship or work issue or a specific mental health concern, and these issues are causing the individual a great deal of pain or upset for longer than a few days.
 There are exceptions to this general rule, but for the most part, there is no harm in going into therapy even if you’re not entirely certain you would benefit from it.

 Millions of people visit a psychotherapist every year, and most research shows that people who do so benefit from the interaction.
 Most therapists will also be honest with you if they believe you won’t benefit or, in their opinion, don’t need psychotherapy.

 Modern psychotherapy differs significantly from the Hollywood version.
 Typically, most people see their therapist once a week for 50 minutes.
 For medication-only appointments, sessions will be with a psychiatric nurse or psychiatrist and tend to last only 15 to 20 minutes.
 These medication appointments tend to be scheduled once per month or once every six weeks.

 Psychotherapy is usually time-limited and focuses on specific goals you want to accomplish.